Hasuro1797/TodoList/README.md

 DB_USER=userPostgres
 DB_PASSWORD=passwordPostgres
 DB_HOST=localhost
+JWT_SECRET=jwtsecret
 ```

 Replace `userPostgres` and `passwordPostgres` with your own credentials to connect to postgreSQl.

+Replace `jwtsecret` with the key you want.

-Additionally, it will be necessary to create a database from psql called: `publicaciones`
+Additionally, it will be necessary to create a database from psql called: `todos`

 Realizar: